navneetraju/DBaaS_RideShareAPI/README.md

 ```
 sudo docker-compose up --build
 ```
-In the DbaaS VM, ensure read-write permissions are given to the root directory by running:
+In the DBaaS VM, ensure read-write permissions are given to the root directory by running:
 ```
 chmod 0777 *
 ```